Lambda Forever!

 Why do you talk about Racket and Scheme?

 Racket is a fork of Scheme, the simple language at the core of this course for many years.
 Scheme was created primarily as an experiment in understanding how programming languages work.
 Racket retains its basic favor, but it also adds many, many features that make the language useful in the 21st century.
-(It also changes a few details that make it more useful to modern programmers.)
+It also changes a few details that make it more useful to modern programmers.

-We use Racket in this course because it is more modern, has better tools, and a thriving community doing cool work.
+We use Racket in this course because it is more modern, has better tools, and has a thriving community doing cool work.
 But there are so many valuable references from the Scheme world that it's hard to talk about Racket in this course without referring to Scheme.

 Questions about Specific Details of Racket

 Scheme modernized many things about Lisp, but kept these names for reasons both of culture and convenience.
-You can read more about them, including the convenience reasons and even the IBM 704 macro code for the car and cdr macros, at the Wikipedia pages for car and cdr.
+You can read more about them, including the convenience reasons and even the IBM 704 macro code for the car and cdr macros, at the Wikipedia page for car and cdr.

 Racket modernizes Scheme in many ways, including by adopting Common Lisp's names for these fundamental procedures: first and rest.